A hub in a computer network is a kind of old-school networking technology that you can use to connect several devices into a network segment.

 Knowing how they work will help you understand how computers use networks to share information.
-Better understanding of hubs will also help you know why companies often prefer to adopt different tech — like switches.
+A better understanding of hubs will also help you know why companies often prefer to adopt different tech — like switches.

-The Basics of a Hub in a Computer Network
+What Does a Hub Do in a Computer Network?

-Networks hubs — also called active hubs, ethernet hubs and repeater hubs — are a kind of networking hardware with multiple ports for ethernet cables.
+A hub in a computer network — also known as a network hub, active hub, ethernet hub and repeater hub — is a kind of networking hardware with multiple ports for ethernet cables.

-When devices are connected to the hub via these ports, the hub will join them together into a single network segment.
-These network segments are just a simple subdivision of the broader computer network that the hub devices are connected to.
+When devices connect to the hub via these ports, the hub will join them together into a single network segment.
+These network segments are just a simple subdivision of the broader computer network that the hub devices connect to.

 Hubs are a kind of non-intelligent networking tech.
 This means that they don’t do much with the data they receive.